Allison Sullivan

 There’s no final place of arrival when it comes to living like Jesus.
 Our work is certainly cut out for us.
 But we do have an opportunity to change the world from our own little corners.
 For example, we can lament global issues like the rich getting richer and the poor getting poorer.
 We can look at that through a local lens, and then act!
 Lately I feel called to a certain kind of faithful citizenship, loving my actual neighbor like it’s not a metaphor.

 I love my community.
 And I believe that God yearns for us to belong to one another.
-But He wants for us a godly belonging where we belong to each other, all together, interconnected, neighbors like selves.
+But he wants for us a godly belonging where we belong to each other, all together, interconnected, neighbors like selves.

 As I become more and more of an activist in my community, I realize the work is less about service projects and more about godly belonging.